News

 Government departments propose listing the chemicals as toxic under Canadian Environmental Protection Act

-Toxic "forever chemicals" are being found in the blood of Canadians — and even higher levels are being found in northern Indigenous communities — says a new report from the government of Canada.
 Health Canada and Environment Canada have released a draft assessment of the science on per- and polyfluoroalkyl substances (PFAS).
 Both departments propose listing the human-made chemicals as toxic under the Canadian Environmental Protection Act (CEPA).
-Canadians have until mid-July to weigh in on the proposed change.
-David Thurton · CBC · Posted: May 20, 2023 2:00 AM MDT |

 Air Quality in Whitefish